-If the target one-inch capture volume ($Rv \le 0.20$) has not been attained, Step 3 is required.
+If the target one-inch capture volume (Rv \leq 0.20) has not been attained, Step 3 is required.
 In this step, the designer experiments with combinations of more structural GIPs on the site.
 In each case, the designer estimates the area to be treated by each GIP to incrementally meet the overall runoff reduction goal.
 Such engineered practices as infiltration trenches, bioretention, green roofs, permeable pavement, cisterns, etc. are envisioned.
 Design and sizing standards have been created for each of these GIPs to ensure their ability to meet the one-inch volume capture still required after Steps 1 and 2 have been analyzed.
+RR Credit values for structural GIPs are also shown in Table analyzed.
 RR Credit values for structural GIPs are also shown in Table 3.